mtimkovich/im-feeling-lucky/README.md

 # I'm Feeling Lucky Search

 Go to the first Google result from the Chrome omnibox.
+It also skips past the "Redirect Notice" page automatically.

 ## Usage